 New scholars present in specific panels called the New Scholars Forum.
 Up to five scholars present for 10 minutes each and then there is 30 minutes or more for discussion of all the papers.
-These panels are usually chaired or attended by senior scholars who also comment and contribute to the discussion.
-It is a marvelous learning opportunity.
-New Scholars don't have to present on the conference theme.
-They can present on their current research (eg for doctoral or post-doctoral purposes).
-The New Scholars also get to elect their own specific representative to the IFTR Executive Committee which meets at the beginning and end of each annual conference and actually runs the Federation.
+These panels are usually chaired and attended by senior scholars who also comment on and contribute to the discussion.
+It is a valuable learning opportunity.

 Social Events * Theatre Visits * Book Launches * Book Displays

 On the conference website each year, tourist outings before and after the conference are offered to all delegates (for a reasonable fee).
 So are theatre visits to performances and events, as well as at least one social gathering such as a cocktail party or closing party.
-Book launches are usually held at lunch or tea time and there are several book displays with publishing house representatives in attendance where everyone can browse and order books, or talk about a book you want to write.
+Book launches are usually held at lunch or teatime and there are several book displays with publishers in attendance.
+This means you have opportunities to browse, order books, or talk to a publisher about a book you propose to write.

-The Farwell Banquet takes place near the end of the conference and involves food, drink, dancing and invariably a lot of fun as conferees relax and unwind after a busy week.
-You pay extra for this and it is enjoyable, but you do not have to attend if it is unaffordable on your budget.
+The Farwell Banquet takes place near the end of the conference week and involves food, drink, dancing and invariably a lot of fun as conferees relax and unwind after a busy week.
+There is an additional charge for the banquet; like the membership fees the cost is discounted for students.

 The Conference Programme

 Conferences are very busy and very full; they run all day every day for at least five days.

-Conferences begin with registration where you must go and register for the conference and pay – if you have not already done so – and collect your conference pack.
-Within the first day there is usually an opening ceremony that introduces you to conferenceconvenor(s), the conference schedule, the IFTR leadership, and what to watch out for.
+Conferences begin with registration where you must go and register for the conference and pay – if you have not already done so online – and collect your conference pack.